 Legislative Manuscript Collections

 This file is a subject collection of materials concerning Massachusetts history and politics and contains photographs, news clippings, correspondence, pamphlets, etc. on selected legislators.
-Available for use in the Special Collections Department of the State Library, a guide is available online.

 This book provides short biographical entries for Massachusetts legislators from 1691-1780.

 Leading the Way: A History of the Massachusetts General Court 1629-1980